OSGeo/OSGeoLive-doc/en/overview/geonetwork_overview.rst

   :align: right
   :target: http://www.osgeo.org

-..
-Writing Tip: Name of application

 GeoNetwork
 ==========

-..
-Writing Tip:
-  Application Category Description:
-  * Metadata catalogue
-  * Web Service
-  * Browser GIS client
-  * GIS Tools
-  * ...

 Metadata Catalog
 ~~~~~~~~~~~~~~~~

 GeoNetwork OpenSource is a catalog application for managing spatially referenced resources.
 It provides powerful metadata editing and search functions, an embedded interactive web map viewer, and is based upon Open Standards.

-..
-Writing Tip:
-  Provide a image of the application which will typically be a screen shot
-  or a collage of screen shots.
-  Store image in image/<application>_<name>.gif .
-Eg: udig_main_page.gif
-  Screenshots should be captured from a 1024x768 display.
-  Don't include the desktop background as this changes with each release
-  and will become dated.

 .. image:: images/screenshots/1024x768/geonetwork-overview.png
   :scale: 50 %